Capillus Review: Can a Hat Regrow Hair?

 Can Red Light Therapy Regrow Hair?

 Capillus is a red light device, which means that it emits red wavelengths of light.
-This type of technology has been studied for its effects on hair growth.

 A clinical trial published in the Lasers in Surgery and Medicine journal found that red light therapy at a wavelength of 655 nanometers (nm) “significantly improved” hair counts in men with pattern baldness compared to a control group using incandescent red light.

-There was a followup trial published in the same journal the following year, this time testing the effects of red light therapy on women with pattern baldness.
-The study found similar benefit in women; hair counts were significantly increased.
+There was a followup trial published in the same journal the following year; this time testing the effects of red light therapy in women with pattern baldness.

-A 2019 medical review on red light therapy for hair loss suggested that the therapy may be more beneficial for women than men, because pattern baldness is driven by steroid hormones (androgens).
-Women have less of these hormones than men, and thus the therapy isn’t “constantly fighting against the influence of DHT” as it is in men.
+A 2019 medical review on red light therapy for hair loss suggested that the therapy may be offer more benefits to women than men, because pattern baldness is driven by steroid hormones (androgens).

-The researchers suggested this is why red light therapy trials for hair loss have been slightly more favorable in female populations than male.
+The researchers suggested that this is why red light therapy trials for hair loss have been slightly more favorable in female populations than male.

-Is the Capillus Proven to Work?
+Is Capillus Proven to Work?

-Just because red light therapy may be effective for hair loss doesn’t necessarily mean the Capillus will.
-It may be built with different specifications than the devices used in the clinical trials cited in the previous section.
+Capillus may be built with different specifications than the devices used in the clinical trials cited in the previous section.

-All three Capillus devices use a red light wavelength of 650 nm, and this appears to be an effective wavelength, as it's within the range of the devices used in the clinical trials published in the previous section.
+All four Capillus devices use a red light wavelength of 650 nm, and this appears to be an effective wavelength, as it's within the range of the devices used in the clinical trials published in the previous section.

 The power reading in megawatts (mW) for the Capillus lasers is 5, which is the same as that used in the medical studies above.